joshydavid/information-security-study-notes/resources/networking.md

 ### MAC Address

+- Hardware identifier, operates at Layer 2 of the OSI model
+- Used for communication within a local network
+- Not used for routing, works only within the same local network
 - Found in device's motherboard
 - Assigned a unique address at the factory (MAC)
 - 12 character hexadecimal number